-Hallways and stairwells are common areas designed as passageways and are not for recreational activities or excessive noise.
-Sports, horseplay, running, screaming, or other games or activities in hallways may be disruptive to residents or harmful to the condition of the building.
+Hallways and stairwells are common areas designed as passageways and are not for excessive noise.
+Horseplay, running, screaming, or other activities in hallways may be disruptive to residents and/or harmful to the condition of the building.
 These activities are prohibited and violate 24-hour "Courtesy Hours."